UBC-LFS/lfs-canvas-syllabus/README.md

 # LFS-Canvas-Syllabus

-This application extracts syllabi from Canvas, determines if it is a link to the PDF or a Canvas Page, downloads the syllabi, and generates a list of all courses that do not have a syllabus specified.
+This application extracts syllabi from Canvas, determines if it is a link to the PDF or a Canvas Page, downloads the syllabi, and generates a list of all courses (with instructor names) that do not have a syllabus specified.

 ## Getting Started